purejava/kdewallet/README.md

 signal time=1594906367.214570 sender=:1.79 -> destination=(null destination) serial=16982 path=/modules/kwalletd5; interface=org.kde.KWallet; member=walletClosed
    string "kdewallet"
 ```
-You can either listen on / catch walletClosed (contains the name of the closed wallet) or walletClosed (contains the handle of the closed wallet), but not both at the same time.
+You can either listen on / catch `walletClosed` (contains the name of the closed wallet) or `walletClosedInt` (contains the handle of the closed wallet), but not both at the same time.

 See [issue #110 @ dbus-java](https://github.com/hypfvieh/dbus-java/issues/110).